 Brand cars for real men.
 The Volvo logo appeals to drivers, inviting them to get behind the wheel and experience the pleasure of quality and performance.
 According to the emblem, cars are the best choice for business and serious people.

 Volvo is a Swedish manufacturer of various transport equipment.
-It has several names: official – Aktiebolaget Volvo, abbreviated – AB Volvo, legal – Volvo Group, and trademark – VOLVO.
-There is also a division of Volvo Cars, which previously belonged to the company of the same name.
-But in 1999, it came under the control of Ford Motor Company, which was bought by the Chinese multinational giant Geely Holding Group in 2010.
+It has several names: the official Aktiebolaget Volvo, abbreviated AB Volvo; the legal Volvo Group; and the trademark VOLVO.
+There is also a division of Volvo Cars, which previously belonged to the same company.
+However, in 1999, it came under the control of Ford Motor Company, which was bought by the Chinese multinational giant Geely Holding Group in 2010.
 However, both structures still bear the same name.
 The founders of the engineering company are Assar Gabrielsson and Gustav Larson.
 Its location is the city of Gothenburg (Sweden).

 The Volvo brand originated much earlier than the officially indicated year (1927th).
-It was registered in the spring of 1911 and was intended to manufacture ball bearings, which were produced under the direction of SKF.
+It was registered in the spring of 1911 and was intended to manufacture ball bearings, which were produced under SKF’s direction.
 Even the translation of the name from Latin proves this: the word “volvere” means “I roll,” something round and spinning.
 However, this term fits perfectly into the concept of a restructured enterprise.
 Therefore, the management did not change it.

-The process of moving towards car production began in 1924 when sales manager Assar Gabrielsson and engineer Gustav Larson (both from SKF) did not conceive Swedish cars’ development.
-Their priority was heavy-duty models – all-terrain vehicles, which do not care about broken roads or severe frosts.
-But the company itself considers 1927 to be the official time of its appearance because it was then that the first car rolled off the assembly line.
+The process of moving towards car production began in 1924, when sales manager Assar Gabrielsson and engineer Gustav Larson (both from SKF) conceived the development of Swedish cars.
+Their priority was heavy-duty all-terrain vehicle models that are not bothered by broken roads or severe frost.
+However, the company considers 1927 the official date of its founding, as that was when the first car rolled off the assembly line.

 Meaning and History

 The Volvo logo is one of the most famous in the automotive world because it looks like a male symbol.
-Designers specifically gave it such a shape to show the brand’s brutality, charisma, and seriousness.
+Designers specifically shaped it to show the brand’s brutality, charisma, and seriousness.
 This sign is also known as the “shield and spear of Mars” because it personifies the most warlike planet in the solar system.
 In alchemy, a circle with an arrow pointing to the upper right corner represents iron.
 High-strength metal associations are great for commercial and truck manufacturers.

-As the Volvo emblem evolved, it changed, acquiring individual features.
-It became blue, white, and black and sometimes disappeared altogether, giving way to a lonely inscription.
+As the Volvo emblem evolved, it acquired distinct features.
+It became blue, white, and black, and sometimes disappeared altogether, leaving a lonely inscription.
 In 2021, the arrow retracted into a circle, which made the logo even more memorable despite the monochrome palette.

 What is Volvo?

-There are two Swedish Volvo companies: one produces trucks and commercial vehicles, and the other produces passenger cars.
-They used to be a single entity until 1999, when they split up.
+There are two Volvo companies in Sweden: one produces trucks and commercial vehicles, and the other produces passenger cars.
+They were a single entity until 1999, when they split up.
 The first organization is called Volvokoncernen, but in the U.S., it is known as the Volvo Group.
-The second automaker goes by the name Volvo Personvagnar AB, and on the world market, it is known as Volvo Cars.
+The second automaker is Volvo Personvagnar AB, known on the world market as Volvo Cars.

 1927 – 1930

-The debut emblem features the name of the company in printed characters with serifs.
+The debut emblem features the company’s name in serifed print.
 The top row (center) reads “Volvo.”
-The letters in it are either completely merged or are in close contact with the edges.
-The bottom phrase is “Gothenburg Sweden.”
+The letters in it are either completely merged or in close contact with the edges.
+The bottom phrase is “Gothenburg, Sweden.”
 It is located on a long ribbon and is framed in thin print.
 The text is in a cobalt oval with a golden border.

 1930 – 2021